-Parents will be expected to notify the school of their intention to have a day's absence for a religious observance prior to the day - at least 2 weeks before.
+Parents will be expected to notify the school of their intention to have a day's absence for a religious observance prior to the day.

 The school will only accept absences on grounds of religious observance for days that are exclusively set apart for religious observance by the relevant religious body.
 The school will define this as a day where the pupil's parents would be expected by an established religious body to stay away from their employment to mark the occasion.